 There are a lot of ways to get involved, from visiting to volunteering, find out more below.

-You can find bookings on the Get Involved page.
-We are releasing bookings in blocks and there are sometimes cancellations so roles may become available which currently appear booked up.
+When we are active, and the site is being excavated you can find visiting times and the bookings on the Get Involved page.
+We release bookings in blocks and there are sometimes cancellations so roles may become available which are currently booked up.
 Roles will come and go depending on the phase of the project and what activity is happening, so do check back or register your interest.

 Where are We?